Dog Bite Injuries: A Frequent Problem in Pennsylvania

 Pennsylvania dog attacks have gotten so out of hand that one town was forced to halt mail.
 During October 2016, The United States Postal Service (USPS) stopped mail on one block in Washington, PA because a mail carrier reported being repeatedly attacked by a resident’s Pit bull, according to Fox News.

 Dog attacks are tragic and unexpected.
-Often times victim may not be financially prepared for the medical bill that result from dog bite injuries.
+Often times victims may not be financially prepared for the medical bill that results from dog bite injuries.
 Pennsylvania law makes it easy for residents to recover compensation for medical treatment that resulted from dog bite injuries.
-Dog bite injury lawyer Jon Ostroff advises that victims only need to prove they sustained a significant injury or a permanent scar to be eligible for compensation.
 In most cases, the dog’s owner has homeowner’s insurance that will pay the claim on behalf of the owner.

 If you or a family member was attacked by a dog and sustained serious dog bite injuries, speak to a personal injury lawyer to preserve your legal rights.